Trump threatens to pull aid to Palestinians if they don't pursue peace

 The United States said this month it would withhold $65 million of $125 million it had planned to send to the U.N. agency that helps Palestinian refugees.
 The UNRWA agency is funded almost entirely by voluntary contributions from U.N. states and the United states is the largest contributor.

-A spokesman for Palestinian President Mahmoud Abbas said the United States had taken itself “off the table” as a peace mediator since it recognised Jerusalem as Israel’s capital.
+A spokesman for Palestinian President Mahmoud Abbas said the United States had taken itself “off the table” as a peace mediator since it recognized Jerusalem as Israel’s capital.

 Abbas has called Trump’s Jerusalem declaration a “slap in the face” and has rejected Washington as an honest broker in any future talks with Israel.
 Abbas left for an overseas visit before Pence arrived.